The DATEPART function in MS SQL Server

 SQL DATEPART year

-Use the day value in the first argument of the DATEPART for getting the day number from the specified date.
+Use the day value in the first argument of the DATEPART to get the day number from the specified date.
 See the query and output for the current date:

 The query: